Achilles0009/usegit/README.md

 # usegit
 how to use git

-i am first change man
+i am first change man2

 i am second change man